When ponds and lakes freeze in winter, you may wonder how fish survive. I know I did, so I wanted to find out more.

 Some fish are more sensitive to the cold than others.
-Flatfish such as plaice and sole congregate in the sea’s deeper parts as they fall foul to the cold temperatures due to their body shape.
+Flatfish such as plaice and sole congregate in the sea’s deeper parts as they fall foul to the freezing temperatures due to their body shape.

 Fish need to make several adaptations to survive the cold water.
-By feeding less, moving less, and putting fewer demands on their bodies, they can live through severe winters.
+They can live through severe winters by feeding less, moving less, and putting fewer demands on their bodies.